johnwroge/johnwroge/README.md

 <h1> :ringed_planet: About Me </h1>

-:wave: Hi!
+:wave: Hey there!
 <p></p>
-  :star2: I'm John, a Software Engineer excited about building, testing, and deploying new products. <br>
+  I'm John, a Software Engineer excited about building, testing, and deploying new products. <br>
  🌱 Always looking to collaborate on inclusive open source tools for the developer community. <br>
  💬 Ask me about Zeus ⚡ an open source Kubernetes Graphical UI built to display cluster metrics from Prometheus and Grafana. <br>
  :desert_island: In my free time I'm an avid guitarist :guitar: <br>